pmer/dennisync/README.md

     - Player is holding an object that "never existed"
   - Objects that are supposed to reference each other might not
   - Etc.
+  - Any behavior is okay as long as it is not to crash
+    - Inconsistent states can (most of the time, if no mutations on the broken resources take place) be fixed with a sync, i.e., by waiting
 - Transport layer to deal with packet segmentation on small-packet BLE messages

 ### Judgement